Ready to take on new challenges and break into exciting, cutting-edge fields?

 - Post-graduate students or those who have completed equivalent programs of study in related professional fields who can demonstrate their ability to complete the required course of study.

-- Professionals who have worked for several years and are seeking advanced study and credentials in robotic fabrication and design-computation.
+- Professionals who have worked for several years and are seeking advanced study and credentials in robotic fabrication and artificial intellgience (AI) computational approaches to design and production.

 Program Goals